 The Calvary Grade Point Average (GPA) is calculated using the following formula: GPA equals total grade points from courses taken at Calvary divided by total credit hours.
+Total credit does not affect the Calvary GPA.

-Total grade points is the sum of the products of the credit hours of each course taken at Calvary times the grade point value of the grade earned in each course (see "Grading System" for grade point values).
+grade points is the sum of the products of the credit hours of each course taken at Calvary times the grade point value of the grade earned in each course (see "Grading Scale" for grade point values).
 Total credit hours are the sum of the credit hours taken at Calvary.
 Pass/Fail courses do not affect total credit hours for the purpose of calculating the GPA.
 The Calvary GPA is calculated using only courses taken for credit at Calvary.
+Transfer